 Coastal Maine is rich with interesting history that will fill your trip with intrigue.
 One of the most historical buildings in York is the Old York Gaol.
 Originally built in 1719, the jail is a National Historic Landmark, and the first royal colonial prison on this side of the Atlantic.
 Today, you can visit the dungeon and hear firsthand the stories from the old prison.
 Here’s what you’ll see at the Old York Gaol!

 Between the amount of stellar antique shops, lasting culinary traditions, and historic landmarks like the old jail, York is full of incredible things to see and do!
-Due to the sheer number of choices, Dockside Guest Quarters has put together a free Vacation Guide to help you decide what to do!
-When you follow our guide, you’re virtually guaranteed to make unforgettable memories!
+Due to the sheer number of choices, Dockside Guest Quarters is happy to help and offer recommendations so you can plan your perfect Maine getaway!

 From the outside, it may look like you’re coming up on a barn in the midst of the Old York Village.
 The famous building is one of the oldest public buildings in English America.
 The 1719 structure used materials from the original jail built in the 1650s.
 The stories told in the jail have passed down from the original jailers who lived there.
 Finally, in 1968, the Old York Gaol became a National Historic Landmark.
 So, whether you’re a history buff or not, the jail is a great place to take a tour!
 Tours are self-guided Tuesdays through Saturdays from 10 a.m. to 4 p.m.